gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    When using DTLS 1.2, AEAD limits and frequent re-run of Diffie-Hellman can be achieved with frequent renegotiation.
-Renegotiation does however have a variety of vulnerabilities by design, and is disables by default in all major DTLS libraries.
+Renegotiation does however have a variety of vulnerabilities by design, and is disabled by default in many major DTLS libraries.
+When renegotiation is used both clients and servers MUST use the renegotiation_info extension
+   {{RFC5746}} and MUST follow the renegotiation guidelines in BCP 195
+   {{RFC7525}}.
 There is no other way to rekey inside a DTLS 1.2 connection.

    When using DTLS 1.3, AEAD limits and frequent rekeying can be achieved by sending frequent Post-Handshake KeyUpdate messages.
 Symmetric